 In the western world, Morocco has this intriguing, mysterious and romantic reputation.
 It is often on travel bucket lists and a great backdrop to many Instagram-worthy photos.
-But what is the reality of travelling to Morocco?
+But what is the reality of travelling around Morocco?
 Do you listen to the negatives or the positives?
 And where is the middle ground?
 How do you figure out whether Morocco is right for you?
-I have been travelling to Morocco since I was three or four, with my parents, visiting friends, touring the country and experiencing its magic.
+I have been travelling around Morocco since I was three or four, with my parents, visiting friends, touring the country and experiencing its magic.
 Understandably, I am also aware of its annoyances.
 I travelled there again recently, on a road trip covering a lot of ground, revisiting places I knew already and discovering new ones.

 To me, Morocco is a beguiling and diverse destination, with a rich culture and lovely people.
-To help you in your decision on whether this is the right destination for you, I would like to set the record straight and discuss 20 things you need to know before travelling to Morocco.
+To help you in your decision on whether this is the right destination for you, I would like to set the record straight and discuss 20 things you need to know before travelling around Morocco.

 Love it or Hate it

 If you are planning a trip to Morocco in the future, you will probably come across some very contrasting opinions.
 The majority of travellers are very complimentary of Morocco and highlight its beauty and diversity.
 Indeed, Morocco is a very exotic travel destination and is certainly beguiling.
 However, some travellers have negative experiences… Negative travel experiences happen everywhere but, with a lifetime of travelling to Morocco, I am still very positive about it.
 Remember, the more exotic a destination is, the more polarising it can be.
 In my view, the right position to take on Morocco is to be prepared and to manage your own expectation.
 Either way, travelling around Morocco won’t leave you cold!

 It’s a Muslim Country

 Morocco is a predominantly Muslim country and a number of travellers concerns are connected to this, especially for women.
-When travelling through Morocco, you will notice that the day is punctuated with prayer calls, some of them very early in the morning or late at night, and Fridays are a holiday.
+When travelling around Morocco, you will notice that the day is punctuated with prayer calls, some of them very early in the morning or late at night, and Fridays are a holiday.
 If you love your sleep, this is something to bear in mind!
 People also observe the month of Ramadan, which means that a lot of places are closed, which may be inconvenient at times.

 The consumption of alcohol is disallowed in Islam and it can be hard to find.
 For restaurants, obtaining a license can be difficult so you may want to check beforehand.
 Having said that, Morocco does produce its own wine and has done so since Roman times… Wine is available in supermarkets and there is quite a large selection.
 In restaurants, the selection can be limited and you may need to ask for the wine list, but I’ve never felt a negative judgment on consuming alcohol.
 Look for brands such as Guerrouane, Epicuria and Volubilia.
 In principle, only licensed venues can allow you to bring your own wine but I have found this to be flexible.